 - Do not plant into existing stands of prickly lettuce.
 Start weed-free at planting using a burndown tankmixed with a preemergence residual herbicide just prior to or at planting.

 - If prickly lettuce-infested fields are not treated with a fall herbicide application or not cultivated in the fall, weeds may overwinter.
 In these situations, prickly lettuce should be controlled early in the spring to ensure effective burndown.
 Farmers may want to apply burndown herbicides with some of the residual herbicide in early spring and then apply the remainder of the residual herbicide at planting.
-Remember to practice herbicide diversity to manage resistance by choosing products with different modes of actions from different classes of chemistry.
+Remember to practice herbicide diversity to manage resistance by choosing products with different sites of actions from different classes of chemistry.

 - Two important cultural practices for managing prickly lettuce in wheat include crop rotation and crop competitiveness.
 Managing crop residue, controlling weeds and planting high-quality, uninfested seed helps establish a vigorous crop that can compete more effectively with emerging weeds for space, nutrients, light and water.
 Depending upon geography, farmers may want to consider crop rotation.